lucklegend/hmes-v2/README.md

 ####PRE-INSTALLATION####

-From your existing ULIMS installation do the following:
+From your existing hmes installation do the following:
-- Secure a copy of the `ulims/protected/config` and `ulims/images` directory.
+- Secure a copy of the `hmes/protected/config` and `hmes/images` directory.
   You will need information from the files in that directory.

-- Export(backup) the databases (ulimsaccounting, ulimscashiering, ulimslab, ulimsportal, phaddress).
+- Export(backup) the databases (hmesaccounting, hmescashiering, hmeslab, hmesportal, phaddress).

 (Skip this if you are installing from scratch)

 ####INSTALLATION####

-1. Download or clone ulims from this repository.
+1. Download or clone hmes from this repository.
 2. Extract the release file to a Web-accessible directory:
     ```
     X:/xampp/htdocs for xampp on windows environment
     /var/www or /var/www/html for linux
     ```

-3. ULIMS Configurations
+3. hmes Configurations

-    - Database credentials for ULIMS have been moved to `/ulims/protected/config/db.php` which resides on the same directory as the main.php file.
+    - Database credentials for hmes have been moved to `/hmes/protected/config/db.php` which resides on the same directory as the main.php file.
 In this way we will always have the same `main.php` file.

     - Update the usernames and passwords for the different databases specified in the db.php file.

-    - Replace the following files in the `/ulims/protected/config` with the ones you obtained from the Pre-Installation instruction:
+    - Replace the following files in the `/hmes/protected/config` with the ones you obtained from the Pre-Installation instruction:
         ```
         site-settings.ini
         form-settings.ini
         ```

-    - Replace the directory `/ulims/images` from the Pre-Installation instruction:
+    - Replace the directory `/hmes/images` from the Pre-Installation instruction:

 4. Databases

     ##### A. New Installation #####

-    - If you are installing from scratch - create and import clean databases from the `ulims/protected/data` directory.
+    - If you are installing from scratch - create and import clean databases from the `hmes/protected/data` directory.

     ##### B. Migrating from Existing Installation #####

-    - Create and import the database (ulimsaccounting, ulimscashiering, ulimslab, ulimsportal, phaddress) you obtained from the Pre-Installation instruction.
+    - Create and import the database (hmesaccounting, hmescashiering, hmeslab, hmesportal, phaddress) you obtained from the Pre-Installation instruction.

-    - Check the structure of the `ulimslab.request` table.
+    - Check the structure of the `hmeslab.request` table.
 The datatype for field `requestDate` should be 'date' and there should be a field `create_time` with a 'TIMESTAMP' datatype.

     - If not, execute the following sql commands separately.
         ```
         ALTER TABLE `request` CHANGE `requestDate` `requestDate` DATE NOT NULL
         ALTER TABLE `request` ADD `create_time` TIMESTAMP
-        UPDATE `ulimslab`.`request` SET `create_time` = `requestDate`
+        UPDATE `hmeslab`.`request` SET `create_time` = `requestDate`
         ALTER TABLE `request` CHANGE `create_time` `create_time` TIMESTAMP NOT NULL
         ALTER TABLE `request` CHANGE `create_time` `create_time` TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP
         ```
     This modifications with fix the issue on generating duplicate request reference when creating requests.

-    - Truncate the tables `ulimsportal.AuthItem` and `ulimsportal.AuthItemChild`.
+    - Truncate the tables `hmesportal.AuthItem` and `hmesportal.AuthItemChild`.

         ```
         TRUNCATE TABLE `AuthItem`
         TRUNCATE TABLE `AuthItemChild`
         ```
-    Import the `AuthItem.sql` and `AuthItemChild.sql` from `ulims/protected/data` directory to the respective tables in ulimsportal database.
+    Import the `AuthItem.sql` and `AuthItemChild.sql` from `hmes/protected/data` directory to the respective tables in hmesportal database.

     ##### C. Additional Database #####

     - A new database has been added for the Referral Module.
-Create new database `onelabdb` and import  `ulims/protected/data/onelabdb.sql`.
+Create new database `onelabdb` and import  `hmes/protected/data/onelabdb.sql`.

-    - Select onelabdb and separately execute each of the four(4) sets of commands in the             `ulims/protected/data/onelabdb_views.txt`.
+    - Select onelabdb and separately execute each of the four(4) sets of commands in the             `hmes/protected/data/onelabdb_views.txt`.

 5. File/Folder Permissions (for linux installation)